Jewish - Christian - Muslim Study Group

 Our Study Group has adopted a set of guidelines and requirements for discussion that emphasize personal perspectives based on our core beliefs.
 We strive to pay close attention to one another, avoid argument and stress understanding.
 Without exception, we leave each meeting having learned valuable historical facts, fundamental beliefs and personal opinions for the participants.

-Special thanks to OU-Tulsa for hosting our meetings this year.
+Special thanks to OU-Tulsa for hosting our meetings.

 For more information and to request joining the group, please contact: